 From there, you can decide to have a needs analysis commissioned, or simply allocate the services discussed and the needs analysis is done as the surveillance begins.

 The Next Stage Is Completing The Screening With Employees.

 The information that Orbis collects includes the query about the pre-existing and ongoing treatment of any of the employees.
 Plus, it also consists of an examination of any difficulties arising at the workplace.

 Moreover, sometimes health professionals may require an employee’s health history to provide a detailed and accurate report.
 However, an explanation will be given for the asked information.

 During the screening, we offer awareness training of the hazards and the likely symptoms employees are likely to identify if there is a problem, and we also share the full communication and escalation procedure with the employee (as agreed with the business prior).

 Before approaching a GP or hospital specialist, a sign of consent is taken from each employee.

-After completing the whole procedure, the health professional sends a certificate of fitness for work.
+After completing the whole procedure, the health & safety professional sends a certificate of fitness for work.
 The certificate includes details about an employee’s ability to perform work along with a proposal for any job modification to support them in the workplace, in case of any.